aggie-coding-club/Search-Bar/Data/README.md

 course_classes has sections for all courses from past up till Spring 2020.
 To get data from 2021-2022, must collect data from https://web-as.tamu.edu/gradereport/.

 ## Car-Data
-Data dealing with cars, site has a ton of missing data for some of the fields.
-Features and types column is a little deceptive, to simplify them I just took the count of the features and types.
+Data dealing with cars, missing a ton of data in some fields (site issue).
+Features and types column in csv file is a little deceptive, doesn't actually list the many features and types.
+Instead, to simplify them these two I just took their respective counts.

 ## Roblox_Data
-To be added.
+Decent amount of metrics added for game info.
+Unsure whether to add each game's description as well as like-dislike ratio for potential features in search bar.